SteelCompendium/data-md-dse/Bestiary/Radenwight Swiftpaw.md

   t1: 2 damage; slide 1; the swiftpaw can shift 1 square
   t2: 4 damage; slide 2; the swiftpaw can shift 2 squares
   t3: '5 damage; slide 3; the swiftpaw can shift 3 squares '
+  effects:
+  - roll: 2d10 + 2
+    t1: 2 damage; slide 1; the swiftpaw can shift 1 square
+    t2: 4 damage; slide 2; the swiftpaw can shift 2 squares
+    t3: '5 damage; slide 3; the swiftpaw can shift 3 squares '
 - name: Ready Rodent
   type: Triggered Action
   keywords: